Learn the reasons for bed rest during pregnancy, what it is and how to cope successfully if you are placed on bed rest during pregnancy.

 PS: When stretching or exercising you should avoid using your abdominal muscles.
 Always consult your doctor before engaging in any of these exercises.

 Did you find this helpful?
-Let us know in the comments below and feel free to share with us your bed rest experience.
+Please share the post and feel free to share with us your bed rest experience in the comments.